Basics Are Important

 Today, reflect for a moment on how your life might be different if every day when you wake up you remind yourself of the basic truth that you are dead to sin and alive to God through Christ Jesus.
 This kind of daily reminder might just make a world of difference!

-1. Why do you think it is important to repeatedly remind yourself of the basics of following Christ?
+1. Why do you feel it is important to repeatedly remind yourself of the basics of following Christ?
 How do you address this need in your life?

 2. What part of Christianity do you think you too easily overlook or forget?
 What can you do to regularly remind yourself of this area?